oracle/opengrok/README.txt

 file.
 You can list descriptions for directories one per line tab separated format path tab description.
 Refer to example 4 below.

-Note 1 - Changing webapp parameters: web.xml is the deployment descriptorblogsblo for the web application.
+Note 1 - Changing webapp parameters: web.xml is the deployment descriptor for the web application.
 It is in a Jar file named source.war, you can
 either: